 Cape Town is one of the world's most beautiful cities and its landscape is dominated by the imperious Table Mountain, a startling expanse of rock that rises almost vertically from the ocean.
 The city nestles into the mountain's shadow as it clings to the coastline to ensure that no visitor is ever very far from the beach.
-You will be greeted at Cape Town International Airport and transferred to the serene and stylish Cape Grace, an exclusive hotel that is set on its own private quay in the center of Cape Town's Victoria & Alfred Waterfront.
-Enjoy wine tasting in the cellar, relax in the hotel's Hot Spa, and savor the diverse culinary influences on offer at the hotel's restaurant, one of the best in all of Cape Town.
+You will be greeted at Cape Town International Airport and transferred to a serene and stylish hotel that is set on its own private quay in the center of Cape Town's Victoria & Alfred Waterfront.
+Enjoy wine tasting in the cellar, relax in the hotel's spa, and savor the diverse culinary influences on offer at the hotel's restaurant, one of the best in all of Cape Town.
 Then marvel at the views as each room offers breathtaking panoramas of either Table Mountain, the yacht basin, or the working harbor.

 Day 2 - 4